Can An Employer Refuse to Give Me a Workers’ Comp Form?

 An employer is not obligated to automatically cooperate with someone wishing to file a workers’ compensation claim.
 Obtaining a claim form is a crucial part of the workers’ comp application process — without a form, there will be no compensation.
 While it is generally the employer’s responsibility to pay premiums to provide workers’ comp coverage, there are limitations on what qualifies for benefits, as well as situations in which the employer may refuse to participate in claim filing or to support an employee’s efforts to receive payments.

-For one thing, getting injured while on the clock doesn’t automatically qualify you for workers’ comp.
+For one thing, suffering an injury while on the clock doesn’t automatically qualify you for workers’ comp.
 Examples of work illnesses and injuries eligible for workers’ comp claims include:

 - Bone fracture;